gadsbytom/docker_sentiment_etl/README.md

 ---
 ### How to Use:

+* Ensure Docker is installed where the code is to be run
 * Install the file requirements using the python dependencies listed herein:
 * Clone the repository here
 * Navigate to the root directory